beginning of content

 Key facts

-• Hepatitis A is a contagious disease caused by the hepatitis A virus that can cause inflammation or swelling of the liver.
+• Hepatitis A is a viral infection of the liver.

-• Symptoms include abdominal pain, nausea and vomiting.
-Some people may have no symptoms at all.
+• Symptoms include tiredness, fever, nausea and vomiting.

-• Most people with hepatitis A fully recover, but it can cause liver failure in some cases.
+• Most people with hepatitis A make a full recovery — it does not cause chronic (long-term) liver disease.

-• Vaccination is your best protection against hepatitis A.
+• Vaccination and good hygiene can protect you against hepatitis A.

 What is hepatitis A?